imasdekar/urja-site/content/about/teams.md

     twitter: https://twitter.com
     instagram: https://instagram.com
-    about: Charu is the Resource Programme Manager at URJA where along with fundraising-monetary and kind, she also brings in individual as well as organisational connects and resources.
+    about: Charu is the Resource Programme Manager at URJA where along with fundraising-monetary and kind, she also brings in individual as well as organizational connects and resources.
 She is a part of the communications team as well.
 Charu has a Master’s in Social Work and has been connected to the development sector for more than 7 years now.
-Her focus of work is women, equity and inclusivity, having worked with various organisations in different roles.
+Her focus of work is women, equity and inclusivity, having worked with various organizations in different roles.
 Charu would like to further explore the sexual and reproductive rights movement in India, and globally, along the policy changes that have come in effect.
   - name: Ipsita Gauri